dpc-sdp/ripple/docs/content/design-system/5.components/timeline.md

 - summary
 - image.

-Use a timeline when you want to show a user a series of events or actions in particular order.
-Timelines help users understand how individual events or steps on the timeline affect each other.

-Use a timeline to visually summarise a process or chronology using, for example, dates, steps, stages, events, actions or outcomes.
+Use timelines to show a clear and sequential order of information.
+This assists users in linking pieces of information together.

+Some examples include:
+- dates
+- steps
+- stages
+- events
+- actions
+- outcomes.

 The timeline component is ordered from top to bottom.

 Use between 3 to 8 discrete sections of content, so the user is not overwhelmed.

 ::DocsExample
 ---